Lobbieinc/slate/source/index.html.md

 ## Update a Form Group/Packet

-Add or remove Forms from a [Form Group/Packet](#form-group) by passing Form Templates, and/or change the due date.
+Add or remove Forms from a [Form Group/Packet](#form-group) by passing [Form Template](#form-template) ids and/or a [Form Template Group](#form-template-group) id, change the due date and/or change the complete/incomplete status of the Form Group/Packet.

-> This command will update the Form Group/Packet with `id` of 1 to have Forms created from Form Templates 1 and 4.
+> This command will update the Form Group/Packet with `id` of 1 to have Forms created from Form Templates 1 and 4, to have a new due date and to be marked as complete.

 ```shell
 curl -X PUT \